elsayedamine/MINIRT/README.md

 ## what left in the project

-# 1 - filling the cone and the cylinder
+# filling the cone and the cylinder
-# 2 - rotation for camera (360 degree)
+# shininess - specular
-# 3 - shininess - specular
+# norminette parsing

 # rotation for plan
-# rotation over world-axe y
+# linked list to array
-# multithreading
+# norminette raytracing